guzzijones/coursera/kovriFFS.md

 #Why
-Over the last year Kovri/Monero has become my hobby.
+Over the last year Kovri/Monero has become my passion.
 I spend about 10 - 15 hours a week improving code and reading up on Kovri as well as Monero.
 Any bitcoin wallet worth a grain of salt implements Tor already.
 I2p being more decentralized should provide the needed protection for viable remote node usage.

 #What